These Guidelines are intended to provide an overview of the Data61 scholarships program.

 Candidates should have a First Class Honours Bachelor’s degree from an Australian university.
 For candidates who do not meet this requirement, the following may be considered to meet first class honours equivalency:

-First class equivalency will be determined by the Data61 Selection Committee in consultation with
+First class equivalency will be determined by the Data61 Scholarship Committee in consultation with the university supervisor.

 Students wishing to apply for a Data61 scholarship must have already made contact with a Data61 supervisor to discuss a research project, and have written agreement from the Data61 researcher and university supervisor to supervise their PhD project.
-Submission of this confirmation, a research proposal and other supporting documentation must be submitted at the time of application.
+This confirmation, a research proposal and other supporting documentation must be submitted at the time of application.

-Application rounds are typically held four times each year and will be announced on the CSIRO and Data61 websites, together with relevant links and information.
+Application rounds are held two to four times each year, depending on university processes and numbers of applications.
+Rounds will be announced on the CSIRO and Data61 websites, together with relevant links and information.

 Students selected to move through to assessment will be asked to seek two written Referee Reports.

-Applications for Data61 scholarships will be ranked by a Selection Committee made up of prominent Data61 researchers and university collaborators under the following three assessment criteria:
+Applications for Data61 scholarships will be ranked by a Scholarship Committee made up of senior Data61 researchers and university collaborators under the following three broad assessment criteria:

 Students and universities must agree to and sign the Data61 Student Scholarship Agreement to accept the award, which assigns intellectual property created during the research project to Data61.